 RED - Red is a combination of many feelings but they all revolve around aggressiveness and fierceness such as love, excitement and strength.

-Bold and Bright - To attract attention for any logo design, red is the best bet that you have.
+Bold and Bright - or any logo design to attract attention, red is the best bet that you have.
 A simple tint of this color guarantees head turns so the next time when you take a walk on the streets notice what color sparks the most attention and is the most vibrant amongst the others.

-Entertainment and Excitement - Virgin, Nintendo and Netflix along with many other companies use red to promote the exciting entertainment they have to offer.
-There are other lifestyle and clothing brands such as H & M and Levis which combine excitement with boldness and passion through their red logo designs.
+Entertainment and Excitement - Virgin, Nintendo and Netflix along with many other entertainment company logo designers use red to promote the exciting entertainment they have to offer.
+There are other lifestyle and clothing brands logo such as H & M and Levis which combine excitement with boldness and passion through their red logo designs.

 YELLOW - This is a vibrant color that requires no other color to support or combine it with.
 Yellow just like other colors has a lot to offer in terms of color psychology.

-Playful - There are gaming and toy companies which opt for this color because of the instant noticeable results.
+Playful - There are logos for gaming and toy companies which opt for this color because of the instant noticeable results.
 Children usually would notice and want to visit such stores.

 Logical and Optimistic - Brands such as IKEA and National Geographic have super simple logos where the yellow color speaks volume of their genuineness and straight away solutions.

-Creative - Tourism, real estate and moving companies also tend to incorporate yellow in their logo designs because of the sense of awakening and proactivity in the color.
+Creative - Logos for travel agency as well as real estate and transportation company logos also tend to incorporate yellow in their logo designs because of the sense of awakening and proactivity in the color.

 Caution - Yellow also represents caution and safety care.
 Biohazard symbols and radioactive signs also use yellow to highlight that the substances require extreme caution when dealing with them.
 Similarly when looking at the ‘floor is wet’ sign is a quite representation of yellow’s caution message.